Bank Secrecy Act

 The federal banking agencies are responsible for the oversight of the various banking entities operating in the United States, including foreign branch offices of U.S. banks.
-The federal banking agencies are charged with chartering (National Credit Union Administration, Office of the Comptroller of the Currency, and Office of Thrift Supervision), insuring (Federal Deposit Insurance Corporation and National Credit Union Administration), regulating, and supervising banks.6 12 USC 1818(s)(2) and 1786(q) require that the appropriate federal banking agency include a review of the BSA compliance program at each examination of an insured depository institution.
-The federal banking agencies may use their authority, as granted under section 8 of the FDI Act, to enforce compliance with appropriate banking rules and regulations, including compliance with the BSA.
+The federal banking agencies are charged with chartering (National Credit Union Administration, and Office of the Comptroller of the Currency), insuring (Federal Deposit Insurance Corporation and National Credit Union Administration), regulating, and supervising banks.6 The Federal Reserve and FDIC may collaborate with state banking agencies on the examination, oversight, and enforcement of BSA/AML for state-chartered banks.
+12 USC 1818(s)(2) and 1786(q) require that the appropriate federal banking agency include a review of the BSA compliance program at each examination of an insured depository institution.
+The federal banking agencies may use their authority, as granted under section 8 of the FDIA or section 206 of the FCUA, to enforce compliance with appropriate banking rules and regulations, including compliance with the BSA.

-The federal banking agencies require each bank under their supervision to establish and maintain a BSA compliance program.7 In accordance with the Patriot Act, FinCEN’s regulations require certain financial institutions to establish an AML compliance program that guards against money laundering and terrorist financing and ensures compliance with the BSA and its implementing regulations.
+The federal banking agencies require each bank under their supervision to establish and maintain a BSA compliance program.7 Refer to 12 CFR 208.63, 12 CFR 211.5(m) and 12 CFR 211.24(j) (Federal Reserve); 12 CFR 326.8 (FDIC); 12 CFR 748.2 (NCUA); 12 CFR 21.21(OCC).
+In accordance with the Patriot Act, FinCEN’s regulations require certain financial institutions to establish an AML compliance program that guards against money laundering and terrorist financing and ensures compliance with the BSA and its implementing regulations.
 When the USA PATRIOT Act was passed, banks under the supervision of a federal banking agency were already required by law to establish and maintain a BSA compliance program that, among other things, requires the bank to identify and report suspicious activity promptly.
-For this reason, 31 CFR 103.120 states that a bank regulated by a federal banking agency is deemed to have satisfied the AML program requirements of the USA PATRIOT Act if the bank develops and maintains a BSA compliance program that complies with the regulation of its federal functional regulator8 governing such programs.
+For this reason, 31 CFR 1020.210 states that a bank regulated by a federal banking agency is deemed to have satisfied the AML program requirements of the USA PATRIOT Act if the bank develops and maintains a BSA compliance program that complies with the regulation of its federal functional regulator8 Federal functional regulator means: Federal Reserve, FDIC, NCUA, OCC, Securities and Exchange Commission or U.S. Commodity Futures Trading Commission. governing such programs.
 This manual will refer to the BSA compliance program requirements for each federal banking agency as the “BSA/AML compliance program.”